Summer Vacation for Your Garden- Adapted from The Life Lab Garden Times, Spring 2003.

 Weed Now Not Later It is important to make sure that weeds are under control before the garden takes it summer break.
 The smallest of weeds in June will be big seed dispensing monsters come mid summer.
 Make sure you get rid of all the visible weeds before your break so they don't haunt you in fall with their massive tap roots and seed heads.

 Use Mulches Mulching for weed suppression and water conservation are both great strategies that are well worth the extra work.
 Mulching is also a great task for children of all ages.
 Covering your garden paths with 2-3 inches of wood chips will help smother out potential weeds and deter them from growing.
-Many tree services will donate chipped trees and many municipal landfills now have green cycle programs that give away wood chips.
+Many tree service companies will donate chipped trees and many municipal landfills now have green cycle programs that give away wood chips.
 Mulching your garden beds and fruit trees with straw (not hay, which has seeds in it) will keep weeds at bay and will conserve water by shading the soil.

 Using an Automated Drip Irrigation System will ease the stress of abandoning your garden over the summer.
 Knowing that your plants are getting the water they need and returning to a garden of abundance is a great feeling!
 Equipment for irrigating a small school garden with an automatic timer can costs a couple hundred dollars.
 Visit the Garden Classroom to see various types of timers and drip systems in action or visit www.savingwater.org for information on effective irrigation.